 “We are thrilled to be selected to join the Mayo Clinic Care Network.
 This is reflective of our focus on delivering quality, patient-centered care,” said Davidson.

 About Monument Health

 Headquartered in Rapid City, S.D., Monument Health is a community-based health care system with a mission to make a difference, every day.
 Today Monument Health offers care in 33 medical specialties and serves 20 communities across western South Dakota and in eastern Wyoming.
 With over 4,500 physicians and caregivers, Monument Health is comprised of five hospitals, eight specialty and surgical centers and more than 40 medical clinics and health care service centers.
-Monument Health will become Monument Health in January 2020.
+Regional Health will become Monument Health in January 2020.

 About Mayo Clinic